bruvellu/cephalic-furrow/3-manuscript/furrow.md

 domains.](../2-figures/mitotic-domains.png){#fig:mitotic-domains
 width=100%}

-Area of invaginated epithelial cells is roughly constant between individual mutant embryos.
-We noticed that individual mutant embryos that have a deep anterior fold, do not show other folds, while mutant embryos with a shallower anterior fold have additional folds more posterior.
-Suggesting some sort of compensation in the amount of invaginated tissue.

-We decided to measure the total amount of invaginated tissue to test with there is a constant amount of epithelia that needs to be invaginated.
-We found that the invaginated area is roughly the same between embryos, but higher in wild type or heterozygote embryos.
+We measured the total area of invaginated tissue and total number of invaginated blastoderm cells.
+The invaginated area in btd and eve mutants is roughly half the size of a regular wild type cephalic furrow.
+Nevertheless the minimum value of invaginated tissues in mutant embryos did not go below X. We also observe that individual mutant embryos can have the same total invaginated area either having one deep fold or two shallower folds.

 ![Map and measurement of ectopic folding area.](../2-figures/ectopic-area.png){#fig:ectopic-area width=100%}